jdiegodcp/ramlfications/docs/usage.rst

    >>> validate(RAML_FILE, CONFIG_FILE)
    >>>

-To learn more about ``ramlfications`` configuration including default/supported configuration, check out :doc:`config`.
+You may also "turn off" validation when developing via the config file.
+To learn more about ``ramlfications`` configuration including turning off validation as well as default/supported configuration, check out :doc:`config`.

 Tree
 ----